oqtane/oqtane.docs/src/pages/manuals/admin/host-management/language-management.md

 2. Use the **Upload** feature to add one or more translation packages.
 This allows you to quickly expand language options by uploading pre-configured translation files.

-3. If you decide not to proceed, select the **Cancel** button or **X** icon at the top of the window to exit the upload window without making changes.
+3. If you decide not to proceed, select the **Cancel** button at the bottom left or the **X** icon at the top right of the window to exit the upload window without making changes.

    ![Upload Window](./assets/language-management-upload-window.png)